th2-net/th2-docs/content/versions/1-5-4/cookbook/chain-verification.md

 </notice>

-The message verification checks if the system's message is accurate.
+During verification **check1** checks if the system's message is accurate.

 A system message is also called an execution report and contains details about the order or the trade.